dbralios/2048-Neuroevolution/README.md

 As the population size increases the chance of the algorithm converging to an optimal solution increases, as there is more genetic diversity.
 However, a large population size is not computationally efficient and the number of generations required to reach convergence increases.
 Usually sizes vary mostly between 50 and 200 creatures.

 ### Evolution Operations
+In every generation after the creatures are evaluated the least-fit are dumped so new ones can be created, replacing them.
+The processes of creating offspring, based on the best-fit creatures, are the evolution operations.
+These operations could be based on multiple or a single parent.
+In this project single parent mutations are used.
+Specifically, the offspring has the same weights as the parent, however the is an 1-2% chance of a mutation, a slight change in the weight value, happening.
+Another type of mutation would be to change all the weights of a single neuron in the network.